rawiriblundell/jsonprint/README.md

 * Backtick command substitution.
 I'm damn near 40.
 This crap was superseded by `$()` when I was soiling nappies.
 Just stop it.
     - Unless you're writing SVR4 `sh` package scripts for Solaris packages
+* Unquoted variables.  `shellcheck` is going to have kittens!
 * Multiple avoidable calls to an external program
 * Because date/timestamps might be different, there's no guarantee that the filename will be at the suggested field.
 I've seen an attempt at working around this with a double invocation of `rev` e.g. `ls -la $FILE | rev | cut -d '' -f1 | rev` ...or something similarly nonsensical
-* It's an unspoken golden rule of shell scripting:  Do not [parse ls](https://mywiki.wooledge.org/ParsingLs)
+* It's an unspoken golden rule of shell scripting:  Do not [parse ls](https://mywiki.wooledge.org/ParsingLs).

 A slightly saner approach to this example might look something more like